onthebusiness/harelang.org/content/tutorials/introduction.md

       another array or slice object.
 This creates a new slice which represents a subset of the source object, such that `x[2..5]` will produce a new slice whose 0th value is the 2nd value of `x`, and with a length of `5 - 3 = 2`.

-      Tuple types are declared with parenthesis and commas to specify the ordered set of subtypes they store: `(str, int, int)` stores a string and two integers.
-The desired value can be obtained with the `.` operator:
-      `x.0`.
-Unlike arrays and slices, you can only use a constant index to reference values of tuples.
-Tuple values can be written on the fly with parenthesis as well:

-      ```
-      let x: (str, int, int) = ("hello world!", 42, 24);
-      ```

       One last note: accesses to arrays and slices are *bounds checked*, which means that accessing a value beyond the end of their valid objects will